sessionstar/oopsla20-artifact/README.md

 <!-- A sample implementation of role A is given in ```HigherLower/HigherLowerA_CallbackImpl.fst```. -->

-(b) **compilation**: after we implement the program logic for role A  using the callback signatures produced in the previous step, we can verify that the implementation is correct by running the F* type checker.
+:two: **compilation**: after we implement the program logic for role A  using the callback signatures produced in the previous step, we can verify that the implementation is correct by running the F* type checker.

  A sample implementation of role A is given in ```HigherLower/A/HigherLowerA_CallbackImpl.fst```.
 To compile this implementation for endpoint A, we first move the generated file to the correct folder, and then we build the endpoint using the F* compiler:
 ```